 - If the issue requires a bigger change you may want to submit the issues without the necessary changes first, so we

 can confirm the issue and know that you’re working on fixing it.
-You should also create a WIP (work in process) pull
+You should also create a draft pull

 request or comment with